 J. Money, founder of Rockstar Finance, said the best gift is cash.
 “My favorite gift to give people — especially teenagers — is actually a $20 bill,” he said.
 “But I attach a note to it that says they can only use it toward something that will return back more money down the line.”

-He expects them to invest in a stock, bond, certificate of deposit or — better yet — themselves.
-“Kids tend to like spending money, so this gives them free reign to experiment a little, and at the same time learning from it,” he said.
+He expects them to invest in a stock, bond, certificate of deposit, or — better yet — themselves.
+“Kids tend to like spending money, so this gives them free rein to experiment a little, and at the same time learning from it,” he said.